richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 ### Creating Branches in Iceberg

 **What is branching in Iceberg?**
 Branching in Iceberg is the ability to create isolated environments to work with the data.
+Think of how branches work it Git repositories.
 These branches allow you to perform operations such as inserting, updating, or deleting data without affecting the main production data.
 Branching in Iceberg helps in creating versions of the data for testing, experimentation, or new features, and once the branch is ready, it can be merged back into the main branch.

 **Why and when to use branches?**
  * Testing new features (e.g., testing new health metrics without affecting the existing production data).